department-of-veterans-affairs/va.gov-team/teams/vsa/product/initiative-brief-template.md

 # Initiative Brief Template
 #### Overview
 *Initiatives are opportunities to achieve a particular outcome.
-There is a 1:many relationship between products and initiatives.
-The same goes for product outlines and initiative briefs; a product outline has multiple initiative briefs.*
+And there is a 1:many relationship between products and initiatives.
+The same goes for product outlines and initiative briefs.*

 <details>